Lê Đức Thọ: Communist revolutionary

 Lê Đức Thọ became active in Vietnamese nationalism as a teenager and spent much of his adolescence in French colonial prisons, an experience that hardened him.
 Thọ's nickname was "the Hammer" on account of his severity.
 In 1930, Thọ helped found the Indochinese Communist Party.
 French colonial authorities imprisoned him from 1930 to 1936 and again from 1939 to 1944.
 The French imprisoned him in one of the "tiger cage" cells on the prison located on the island of Poulo Condore (modern Côn Sơn Island) in the South China Sea, which was regarded as the harshest prison in all of French Indochina.
 During his time in the "tiger cage", Thọ suffered from hunger, heat, and humiliation.
 Together with other Vietnamese Communist prisoners, Thọ studied literature, science, and foreign languages, and acted in Molière's plays.
-Despite being imprisoned by the French, France was still regarded as the "land of culture", and the prisoners paid a "peculiar tribute" to French culture by putting on his plays.
+Despite being imprisoned by the French, France was still regarded as the "land of culture", and the prisoners paid a "peculiar tribute" to French culture by putting on these plays.

 After his release in 1945, Thọ helped lead the Viet Minh, the Vietnamese independence movement, against the French, until the Geneva Accords were signed in 1954.
 In 1948, he was in South Vietnam as Deputy Secretary, Head of the Organization Department of the Cochinchina Committee Party.
 In 1955 he joined the Politburo of the Lao Dong Party (Vietnam Workers' Party), now the Communist Party of Vietnam.
-Thọ oversaw the Communist insurgency that began in 1956 against the South Vietnamese government In 1963, Thọ supported the purges of the Party as a result of Resolution 9.
+Thọ oversaw the Communist insurgency that began in 1956 against the South Vietnamese government.
+In 1963, Thọ supported the purges of the party as a result of Resolution 9.

-Peace-making in Paris
+Paris Peace Accords

 The United States actively joined the Vietnam War during the early 1960s.
 Several rounds of Paris Peace Talks (some public, some secret) were held between 1968 and 1973.
 Xuân Thuỷ was the official head of the North Vietnamese delegation, but Thọ arrived in Paris in June 1968 to take effective control.
 On his way to Paris, Thọ stopped in Moscow to meet the Soviet Premier Aleksei Kosygin.
 On Thọ's behalf, Kosygin sent President Lyndon B. Johnson a letter reading: "My colleagues and I believe and have grounds to believe that an end to the bombing [of North Vietnam] would lead to a breakthrough in the peace talks".
 While Xuân Thuỷ led the official negotiating team representing the Democratic Republic of Vietnam at the talks in Paris, Thọ and U.S. National Security Advisor Henry Kissinger beginning in February 1970 engaged in secret conversations that eventually led to a cease-fire as part of the Paris Peace Accords of 27 January 1973.